 Calls to IOCTL_EXEC_QPU are strictly serialized.
 So no two applications can run code on the GPU simultaneously.
 However, they can run code alternately.

-might disable the power of the GPU while another application is running
+application using /dev/vcio might disable the power of the GPU while another application is running GPU code.
+Future

 There are no more restrictions that I know of.

-In the sample folder there is a simple sample application that utilizes the vcio2 device.
+In the sample folder there is a simple sample application that utilizes the vcio2 device in different variants, each in its own folder.
 It does some stupid computations by applying all available QPU operators to a bunch of constants.